Change-Maker/personalization/neovim/README.md

   ![nvim-tree auto close issue](https://user-images.githubusercontent.com/18575008/253170006-eaaacaef-3639-4e83-9d1f-bb8ecb5acb0a.png)

-- It raise an error if run `:HopWordAC` or `:HopWordBC` on a blank line.
+- It raises an error if runs `:HopWordAC` or `:HopWordBC` on a blank line.

   You could check [this issue](https://github.com/phaazon/hop.nvim/issues/361) for more information.